-We mention using evocative images in presentations alot here but an evocative picture is the easy part.
+We mention using evocative images in presentations a lot, but an evocative picture is the easy part.
 Let’s take a moment to talk about copyright.
-With images you can’t just surf the web, find one, and add it to your presentation.
+For your images, you can’t just surf the web, find one, and add it to your presentation.

-Creative Commons license: this photographer or designer has made their image available to the world for free.
+Creative Commons License.
+This photographer or designer has made the image available to the world for free.
 But you should still check the publishing terms behind using it.
-Often, they ask for a credit or require the image to be used in a particular way, i.e., no edits.
+Often, they ask for a credit or require the image to be used in a particular way (i.e. no edits).

 Now that we’ve gone over the types of licenses you should look for, let’s touch on a few phrases you may encounter:

 Attribution.
 This is the credit you give to the photographer or artist.
 When someone gives you use of their photo, they may ask for a specific attribution.
 They may even ask for a link.
 If you want to use the image, you need to give credit in the way they ask.